explodinglabs/jsonrpcserver/README.rst

 Usage
 -----

-Register the blueprint to your app:
+Create flask app and register the blueprint:

 .. sourcecode:: python